TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 ## Create boundary masks of your tomograms

 To restrict particle extraction (or detection) to your lamella only, and not the entire tomogram, you might want to use a "slab mask" or a boundary mask.
-This is particularly useful on difficult targets to minimize the amount of false positive picks.
+This is particularly useful on difficult targets to minimise the number of false positive picks.

 In our case with ribosomes, a slab mask is actually not really necessary.
 You can automatically create a boundary masks using [Slabify](https://github.com/CellArchLab/slabify-et).
 This works best on denoised tomograms.
 For detailed instruction check the Slabify [Wiki](https://github.com/CellArchLab/slabify-et/wiki).